watem-sedem/watem-sedem/README.rst

 CN-WS
 #####

-The Curve Number-WaTEM/SEDEM (CN-WS) is a computer model that simulates soil erosion and sediment transport in time and space.
-The model is combination of two existing models: Curve Number (flow run-off model) and WaTEM/SEDEM (water erosion and sediment transport model).
+The Curve Number-WaTEM/SEDEM (CN-WS) is a package that can be used tp simulates soil erosion, sediment transport, water and sediment routing and flow run-off in time and space.
+The package combines three existing models:
+ - The curve number model for simulating flow run-off.
+ - The WaTEM/SEDEM model for simulating erosion and over-land sediment transport.
+ - The routing algorithm simulating water and sediment routing over land.

 CN-WS is developed to assess sediment input to rivers, soil erosion on agricultural fields and to evaluate soil erosion management measures.

 A short history of CN-WS
 =============================